PSU for the Future

 Costs are up.
 Enrollment is down.
 The university must address a $35 million budget deficit so it can continue to offer an accessible, affordable education for future generations.

-The university’s approach is to balance the budget in a manner that leads to long-term financial stability, while making strategic decisions to support the academic programs and resources that students want and need in the future.
+The university’s approach is not only to balance the budget, but to make strategic decisions that lead to financial sustainability — so we can invest in the academic programs and resources that students want and need in the future.

 Timeline

-The university is following the retrenchment process of Article 22, as part of the Collective Bargaining Agreement (CBA) with the faculty union (PSU-AAUP), because the President has determined that conditions exist that require departmental reductions and, in some instances, departmental eliminations.
+The university is following the retrenchment process of Article 22, as part of the Collective Bargaining Agreement (CBA) with the faculty union (PSU-AAUP).
+The timeline is as follows:

 Frequently Asked Questions (FAQ)